LagrouCedric/Actor-Critic_Trading/README.md

 #### I can easily save the 3 models in a folder by using the keras save ( & load) build in functions

 ## training the model
+#### the model itself get trained on the environment with a maxIterations and a number of episodes at a time, we also save some data to make some visals in the end to show the progress of our model and to see where it bought and sold